Black, darkness: the void from which all form arises. The dawn of a new moon, flooded with light.

-Inspired by butterfly's on stones in a deep, dark canyon.
+Inspired by butterfly's on stones in a dark canyon.
 Winters tears cascading through sharp rocks forming soft pools.
 Each piece is selected with a purpose strapped to a pack and hiked out of the canyon, hand split and polished.

 Materials: Slate, Rice Paper